blendF/blendF/README.md

-The amount of cool shit I push is entirely dependent on my mood and state of being.
+The amount of cool shit I produce is entirely dependent on my mood and state of being.